-Q. How did you first become interested in Race Guards?
-Were you a part of the original Boston Race Guards team?
+Q. How did you first become interested in Race Guards and how long have you been involved?

-Q. What do you do for your career and how does it impact being a Race Guards member?
+Q. What is your favorite aspect of being a Race Guards member?

 Q. What is the most recent event you participated in and what is your favorite?